Blogging is not easy. It is heavy work. Yes, I know. My advice is, to start writing.

 Why would you give up on that friend?
 So, don’t even think about that.

 Setting up your own blog with WordPress is not a big deal these days.
 You don’t have to have any knowledge of programming or WordPress because I don’t.

-I have set this blog up all by myself, design all the things, and now I know how to do little changes in the design.
+I have set this blog up by myself, designing everything, and now I know how to make little changes in the design.
 It is just a multi-purpose WordPress theme.